kuu/Kontainer/README.md

 A media file like MP4 or WebM is composed of nested objects.
 In Kontainer, each object, e.g. MP4 Box, is represented as a KontainerElement which is similar to ReactElement.
 (TODO: Support JSX.)

-The actual media data (audio and video chunks) and metadata are represented as a 'props' object and need to be passed to createElement().
+The actual media data (audio and video chunks) and metadata are represented as a `props` object and need to be passed to `createElement()`.

 ```js
     var Kontainer = require('kontainer-js'),